Lequanwo/customer-support-agent/README.md

 - Security violation count
 - Overall score and per-tag scores

-`eval/judge.py` adds deterministic judge scoring and Cohen's kappa between two mock judges.
+`eval/judge.py` adds deterministic LLM-style judge scoring and Cohen's kappa between two mock judges.
+It does not call the real OpenAI API, so judging remains reproducible even when the agent itself is run with `--llm openai`.

 ## 2.4 Analysis (Required)